ZinhleMM/waste-flow-optimisation-prototype/README.md

 ### Technical References
 - Dantzig, G. B., & Ramser, J. H. (1959).
 The truck dispatching problem. *Management Science*, 6(1), 80-91.
 - Clarke, G., & Wright, J. W. (1964).
 Scheduling of vehicles from a central depot to a number of delivery points. *Operations Research*, 12(4), 568-581.
 - Lin, S., & Kernighan, B. W. (1973).
-An effective heuristic algorithm for the traveling-salesman problem. *Operations Research*, 21(2), 498-516.
+An effective heuristic algorithm for the travelling-salesman problem. *Operations Research*, 21(2), 498-516.

-## Contributing

-### Development Setup
-1. Fork the repository
-2. Create feature branch: `git checkout -b feature-name`
-3. Implement changes with proper documentation
-4. Add unit tests for new functionality
-5. Submit pull request with detailed description

-### Code Standards
-- Follow PEP 8 Python style guidelines
-- Include docstrings for all functions and classes
-- Maintain test coverage above 80%
-- Use type hints for function parameters and returns

-### Common Issues

-**Issue**: "Data file not found" error
-**Solution**: Ensure all CSV files are in the same directory as the Python script

-**Issue**: Map not displaying
-**Solution**: Check internet connection for Folium tile loading

-**Issue**: Slow performance with large datasets **Solution**: Reduce optimization iterations or filter data by date range

-**Built with reverence for sustainable waste management and environmental optimization**
+**Built with reverence for sustainable waste management and environmental optimisation**